fsprojects/Paket/docs/content/paket-and-dotnet-cli.md

 ### Restoring packages

-In traditional .NET projects you were used to call the [paket restore](paket-restore.html) command from the root of your solution.
+In traditional .NET projects you were used to calling the [paket restore](paket-restore.html) command from the root of your solution.
-With dotnet cli you now call `dotnet restore` per project and this will call `paket restore` under the hood.
+With dotnet cli you now call `dotnet restore` per project which will call `paket restore` under the hood.

-So this step integrates well into the `dotnet cli` philosophy.
-It also works automatically in Visual Studio 2017.
+So, this step integrates well into the `dotnet cli` philosophy and also works automatically in Visual Studio 2017.
 If you open a solution with paket set up properly then Visual Studio's background build will restore paket dependencies automatically.

 ### Updating packages